 The images below show examples of new development on key sites within the North Bank Planning Area.
-They assume DTG zoning and design provisions apply (including the potential for bonus floors) and illustrate how future development can integrate proposed mid-block connections.
+They assume DTG zoning and design provisions apply (including the potential for bonus floors) and illustrate how future development can integrate proposed throughblock pathways.